 During Tom’s surgery, Dr. Elder, who is Board Certified in Otolaryngology (ENT) and Facial Plastic Surgery, assisted Dr. Cuozzo and closed the incision to prevent scarring.
-Both physicians are employed by Beebe Medical Group.

 “I spent so much time outside when I was younger – playing softball, golfing, enjoying nature – and now I am paying for it.
 We didn’t ever use sunscreen then,” Tom said.
 “Now, I am constantly telling my daughter and my grandson to put on sunscreen, to wear a hat outside, and to stay out of the sun when possible.
 I don’t want them to be in the situation I am in.”